vaginessa/dns-wiki/Similar-Firewall-solutions.md

 * Firewalls which using _iptables_, like AFWall+, Droidwall, Avast,[...].
 Iptables (netfilter) will be called to execute e.g. the NAT table.
 * Firewalls which using a _local HTTP proxy_ (or integrate it in Android's VPN) like AdAway, AdGuard,...
 * Browser or app related firewalls, like NoScript, Bluetooth Firewalls and such, which basically only blocking specific functions and not the traffic itself.
-* Dynamic egress filtering: Monitors all outbound network traffic and issue dynamic prompts (on-demand) in order to determine egrees filter rules.
+* Dynamic egress filtering: Monitors all outbound network traffic and issue dynamic prompts (on-demand) in order to determine egress filter rules.
 The rules are defined per application.
 * Application-Layer Firewalls (all outdated), they using the Android Framework to block app requests.
 * XPosed hacks to intercept directly on the OS layer (e.g. LightningWall).
 This doesn't need any iptables or additional scripts since the xposed framework provides the _hacking_ ability's.

-_IPTables based:_
+_<ins>IPTables based:</ins>_
 * _Builtin_ [iptables](http://www.netfilter.org/projects/iptables/) (no GUI, but can be controlled via external scripts any Terminal Emulator app or ADB)
 * [Android Firewall](https://play.google.com/store/apps/details?id=com.jtschohl.androidfirewall) & [Source](https://github.com/skullone/android_firewall) [_removed from Google Play Store!_]
 * [FireWall Plus](https://play.google.com/store/apps/details?id=com.sethcottle.firewallplus) & [Source](https://github.com/Squario/Firewall-Plus) [_removed from Google Play Store!_]